-India, Pakistan, Australia and New Zealand – have registered their attendance for the upcoming Asia-Pacific Fistball Championships to be hosted by Fistball Federation of Australia (FiFA) in November, 2018.
-All nations other than Pakistan have committed both a men’s and women’s team, with Pakistan planning on sending a men’s team only.
+India, Pakistan, Australia, Samoa and New Zealand – have registered their attendance for the upcoming Asia-Pacific Fistball Championships to be hosted by Fistball Federation of Australia (FiFA) in November, 2018.
+All nations other than Pakistan and Samoa have committed both a men’s and women’s team, with Pakistan and Samoa planning on sending men’s teams only.

 With India and Pakistan locking in their planned attendance, three of the four men’s teams from the last Asian Fistball Championships will be battling it out once again, continuing the fistball rivalries that began in force back in April 2014 at the University of Lahore in Pakistan.
 The fourth team from that tournament – Nepal – will effectively be replaced by FiFA’s Trans-Tasman neighbours New Zealand, having begun their fistball journey in 2016 and already faced Australian men’s and women’s teams at the Trans-Tasman Fistball Championships in 2017 (in Geelong) and earlier this year in Christchurch, NZ.